graphql/graphql-spec/CONTRIBUTING.md

 [Working Group](https://github.com/graphql/graphql-wg) meetings, however may occur on GitHub.

+In general, it's preferable to start with a pull request so that we can best evaluate the RFC in detail.
+However, starting with an issue is also permitted if the full details are not worked out.

 All RFCs start as either a *strawman* or *proposal*.

 ## Stage 0: *Strawman*